einarhaaland/robot-caretaker/README.md

         - `super_controller.py` General controller.
 Robot-specific controllers inherit from this.
     - `motions` .motion files used for pre-existing animations
     - `worlds` .wbt file to open in Webots

+# To Future Forkers:
+I recommend to look at and re-implement/revert commit `55d7766aae460bb51158d65ffc621db554ca462b` to make application more secure.